 Generally, the Model 8450 Direct Station Selection/Busy Lamp Field (DSS/BLF) unit is used by individuals that handle a high volume of incoming calls, such as receptionists.
 The DSS/BLF provides one-button access to up to 50 extension numbers or a programmable feature.
-For more information about programming and using the DSS, refer to the current Administrator's Guide.
+For more information about programming and using the DSS, refer to the current Administrator's Guide (part no. 550.8001).